 ensure students will be competent to:

-- Address communication questions from a variety of methodological perspectives.
+- Address communication questions from a variety of theoretical and methodological perspectives,

-- Evaluate communication questions from multiple ethical and legal perspectives.
+- Evaluate communication issues from multiple ethical and legal perspectives, resulting in a greater

 Office of Graduate Admission